MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 Fatal error during installation.
 ```

-In the installation log or Windows Event Viewer, you get an error message similar to `A newer version of PowerShell is already installed.`
+In the installation log or Windows Event Viewer, you get an error message similar to `A newer version of PowerShell is already installed`.

 ## Possible cause

-There's already a version of PowerShell 7 on  [!INCLUDE[server](../developer/includes/server.md)] machine.
+There's already a version of PowerShell 7 on the [!INCLUDE[server](../developer/includes/server.md)] machine.
 Instead of skipping the installation of PowerShell 7 as it should, the setup.exe tries to install it and fails.

 ### Workaround